skama004/rshell/README.md

 rshell is our own personal bash terminal which reads in commands the user types in, reads the commands and connectors inputted and works to properly run the commands in the correct order.

 This is done by parsing the user input into two arrays, commands and connectors, and then using execvp and fork to properly run the commands.
 We also hard coded how rshell will handle the connectors.

+We built upon this so rshell now functions with the test command (also with the brackets operators) and with precendence operators.
+So rshell will now take precendence into account and can test files and directories and will return true or false whether they exist or not.

 ##Connectors